Let’s get you started

 18 24

-The training program, also referred to as Part D, is the period that commences on the day you start work in your approved practice in Australia and during which you must complete the program’s educational activities and workplace-based assessments (WBAs).
+The training program is six calendar months.
+It commences on the day you start work in your approved practice in Australia using your RACGP-authorised Medicare provider number.
+You must complete the program’s educational activities and workplace-based assessments (WBAs) in this time.
+This applies to both full-time and part-time participants.

 Advertising